sjefvanleeuwen/showcase/README.md

 npm run test
 ```

-This command overwrites a test file in the `../docs/tests/newmann folder`.
+This command overwrites a test file in the `../docs/tests/newman folder`.
 Putting the live webserver on that file will result in the dashboard updated in the browser at each run.
-Good for dashboarding.
+Good for dashboard's.

 ```
 npm run test-dashboard